M2I2HA: Multi-modal Object Detection Based on Intra- and Inter-Modal Hypergraph Attention: Related Works

 \subsection{Intra-Hypergraph Enhancement Module}

-Inspired by the Hypergraph-Based Adaptive Correlation Enhancement module introduced in YOLOv13 \cite{lei2025yolov13}, we propose an Intra-Hypergraph Enhancement module to model high-order relationships within each modality, as shown in Figure \ref{fig4a}.
-Building upon HyperACE, we further incorporate a dynamic fusion mechanism, low-rank decomposition, and sparsification techniques.
-These enhancements collectively strengthen the model's representational capacity and robustness, while reducing the number of parameters and computational load of the model.
-The proposed module consists of three core components:
+Inspired by the Hypergraph-Based Adaptive Correlation Enhancement (HyperACE) module in YOLOv13, we develop the IHE module to capture high-order intra-modal relationships, as illustrated in Fig.~\ref{fig3}.
+Advancing beyond the original HyperACE, our design incorporates a dynamic fusion mechanism, low-rank decomposition, and sparsification techniques.
+This integration enhances representational capacity and robustness with minimal parameter and computational overhead.
+Here are the key components:

-(1) \textbf{The FuseSEBlock}, which advances multi-level feature fusion from static to dynamically calibrated fusion.
-Unlike HyperACE, where multi-scale features were simply concatenated after upsampling or downsampling and processed uniformly across all channels through convolutional layers, we introduce a lightweight squeeze-and-excitation (SE) channel attention module, termed the FuseSEBlock (see Figure \ref{fig4a}).
-This module upgrades the fusion process from ``static fusion'' to ``dynamic calibration fusion''.
-In addition to preserving the fundamental ability to fuse multi-scale features, it also enhances the modeling of nonlinear inter-channel relationships.
-The calculation process is as follows:
+(1) \textbf{The FuseSEBlock}, which advances the fusion from static integration to dynamic calibration.
+Unlike HyperACE, which relies on naive feature concatenation and uniform convolution, we introduce a lightweight Squeeze-and-Excitation (SE) channel attention module, termed FuseSEBlock (see Fig.~\ref{fig3}).
+This design preserves multi-scale fusion capabilities while significantly enhancing the modeling of non-linear inter-channel dependencies.
+The calculation process is formulated as follows: